 A Kitchen Island With A Hob Unit And A Sink

 An island counter can be designed with a hob or stove with a chimney on top.
 It can be customised to serve as a cooking station designed with tandem drawers with in-built cutlery trays, oil pull-outs and a cylinder unit.
 You can also have a sink unit with lots of under sink storage options like wastebaskets and shelves.

-A Kitchen Island With A Chopping Board Pull-Out
+An Affordable Kitchen Island With A Chopping Board Pull-Out

 An island counter with a chopping board pull-out is a smart way to keep your worktop clean at all times.
 They are also easy to pull out and pull back once not in use.
 You can use scratch-resistant materials like marble, ceramic, or Corian to ensure durability.

-A Kitchen Island With A Grill
+A Grill Cum Kitchen Island On A Budget

 A fun and unique option for all barbeque lovers out there!
 You can install a grill into your kitchen island’s countertop with a chimney on top.
 It can be lined with heat-resistant materials such as granite, marble, quartz or laminate so you can grill all year round rain or shine!

 Also, Explore more about Types Of Kitchen Countertops